eBay/tsv-utils/docs/ToolReference.md

 $ # Unique a file based on two fields
 $ tsv-uniq -f 1,2 data.tsv

+$ # Unique a file based on the first four fields
+$ tsv-uniq -f 1-4 data.tsv

 $ # Output all the lines, generating an ID for each unique entry
 $ tsv-uniq -f 1,2 --equiv data.tsv